Can you immigrate to Australia if you are over 50?

 - Parent visa (subclass 103): You must apply as a retiree.

-- Sponsored Parent (Temporary) visa: This visa only opens on 1 July 2019 for applications, but the main requirement will be that you’ll need an approved Parent Sponsor in order to apply.
+- Sponsored Parent (Temporary) visa: You’ll need an approved Parent Sponsor in order to apply.

 - Aged Parent visa (subclass 804): You must be old enough to receive the age pension in Australia.